-Firstly, a massive thank-you for showing interest in being a member of our historic club!
+Firstly, a massive thank you for showing interest in being a member.
 By joining us or renewing your membership, you're helping to preserve and support our club, YOUR club.

 Below you’ll find a bit more info on membership and our structure, if you’ve got any questions - get in touch!

 The membership will run for one year from the date of payment and can be renewed annually.

 Members can decide which rate is appropriate for them:

 Please note whatever rate you choose, you only have one share.
 All members are equal regardless of what they pay.

 Signing up for membership gives you an equal and vital say in what happens with our club.
 Whether you sign up for £5, or donate £1,000 - you are entitled to one vote and one vote only.

 £1 from your first year’s membership will be for a share in the club.

 Each season you'll receive a members card and a badge.
 The 2019/20 versions will be sent out soon.

 We want to be as transparent as possible and keep everyone up to speed with regular updates.
 There will be plenty of opportunities to put forward ideas and give any feedback on what is going on in the club.